French PM urges action after images of dead migrant toddler

 Italy, France and Germany have signed a joint document calling for a review of current European Union rules on granting asylum and a “fair” distribution of migrants within the EU, the Italian foreign ministry said on Wednesday.

-A meeting of EU interior ministers is due to take place on Sept.
-14.

-A source close to French President Francois Hollande said Merkel and Hollande spoke by telephone earlier on Thursday on the subject and that he would make a statement later in the day.

-French Interior Minister Bernard Cazeneuve wrote in France’s Liberation newspaper on Wednesday that France had been at the forefront of organizing help for migrants and had already undertaken reforms on asylum rights.
+France’s Interior Minister Bernard Cazeneuve wrote in France’s Liberation newspaper on Wednesday that France had been at the forefront of organising help for migrants and had already undertaken reforms on asylum rights.

-He said more needed to be done, but repeated the French position that the EU would need to act together and that economic migrants should be dissuaded from coming to Europe.

-An opinion poll published on Wednesday showed 56 percent of French people did not want their country to open its doors to more migrants.